marhel/tixy-wasp/README.md

     cd tixy-wasp
     python3 -m http.server 8080

-Then open http://localhost:8080 in browser.
-This version deos not show any performance measurements due to trying to measure tiny timespans and the timer resolution in browsers is currently intentionally unreliable (due to Spectre mitigations).
+Then open http://localhost:8080 in a browser.
+This version does not show any performance measurements due to the fact that the timespans involved are very small (on the order of just one or two milliseconds to generate the grid once), and the timer resolution in browsers is currently intentionally unreliable in this range due to Spectre mitigations.

 ![image](images/browser.png)